While alcohol doesn’t necessarily make Diflucan less effective, there are other risks to combining these substances.

-There are quite a few drugs that produce certain effects when they’re mixed with alcohol, and one of those drugs is Diflucan.
-People frequently wonder about the effects of the combination of alcohol and Diflucan.
-They also wonder: Does alcohol make Diflucan ineffective?
+There are quite a few drugs that produce certain effects when they’re mixed with alcohol.
+One of those drugs is Diflucan.
+People frequently wonder about the effects of combining alcohol and Diflucan and whether alcohol makes Diflucan ineffective.

-The following provides information on Diflucan in general, the effects of combining alcohol and Diflucan, and the answer to the question “does alcohol make Diflucan ineffective?”
+The following provides information on Diflucan, the effects of combining alcohol and Diflucan, and the answer to the question “does alcohol make Diflucan ineffective?”

 Regardless of whether or not alcohol and Diflucan are combined, there are some possible side effects with the use of this drug.
 Common Diflucan side effects include nausea, abdominal pain, headache, dyspepsia, diarrhea, dizziness and rash.
 There are also some other possible serious but rare side effects, such as seizures and a reduced number of white blood cells and platelets.

-Along with possible interactions with alcohol and Diflucan which will be detailed below, this medicine can also interact with other drugs.
-Some of the drugs that may interact with Diflucan include rifampin, fluconazole and hydrochlorothiazide.
+Along with possible interactions with alcohol and Diflucan, which will be detailed below, this medicine can also interact with other drugs.
+Some of the drugs that may interact with Diflucan include rifampin, warfarin and erythromycin.

-“Does alcohol make Diflucan ineffective” is a question a lot of people have, because of the general myth that alcohol renders antibiotics ineffective.
-This is not the case, and alcohol and Diflucan mixed together doesn’t make the medicine ineffective.
+A lot of people may ask this question because of a general myth that alcohol renders antibiotics ineffective.
+This is not the case, and mixing alcohol and Diflucan doesn’t make the medicine ineffective.
 It may cause adverse side effects, but ineffectiveness isn’t one of them.

-One reason people might wonder “does alcohol make Diflucan ineffective” is the effect that alcohol has on the immune system.
+Another reason people may wonder about if alcohol can make Diflucan ineffective is due to the effect that alcohol has on the immune system.
 When you drink, it weakens your immune system, so it may make it more difficult for you to get past the infection that led to your need for Diflucan in the first place.
-You may confuse this with alcohol making Diflucan ineffective when in reality the medicine is just as effective as it would be ordinarily.
-Your immune system is just being taxed.
+You may confuse this with alcohol making Diflucan ineffective when in reality, the medicine is just as effective as it would be ordinarily.

 When you’re thinking about alcohol and Diflucan, it’s essential not just to consider the potential for enhanced side effects and liver toxicity, but also your body’s need to be strong to heal itself.